Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 This entry corresponds to two repeats associated with a single symmetry.
 Repeat 1 constitutes of *residues 2-290 in chain B* AND *residues 2-290 in chain E* AND *residues 2-290 in chain H*.
 Repeat 2 constitutes of *residues 2-217 in chain C* AND *residues 2-217 in chain F* AND *residues 2-217 in chain I*.

 •	“Interdigitating” – whether the repeats are interdigitating

+The PDB files of the structures are included in MemSTATS_pdbs.tar.gz.
+The files are formatted so that:

+•	the biological unit and the names of the chains are consistent with the benchmark dataset

+•	there is only one 'altloc' allowed to avoid ambiguity in individual algorithms processing.